aswinichandramohan/Seattle-Airbnb-Data-Analysis/README.md

 Greenwood - 64
 ```

-#### Finding 4: Highest number of listings in the neighbourhood based on the property type(Townhouse)
+#### Finding 4: Highest number of listings in the neighborhood based on the property type(Townhouse)
 ```

 Mann - 10